Password Strength Signaling: A Counter-Intuitive Defense Against Password Cracking

 \subsection{Delayed Signaling}

-In some instances, the authentication server might implement the password strength oracle $\mathsf{getStrength}$ by training a (differentially private) Count-Sketch based on the user-selected passwords $pw_u \sim \mathbb{P}$.
+In some instances, the authentication server might implement the password strength oracle $\getstr$ by training a (differentially private) Count-Sketch based on the user-selected passwords $pw_u \sim \mathcal{P}$.
 In this case, the strength estimation will not be accurate until a larger number $N$ of users have registered.
 In this case, the authentication server may want to delay signaling until after the Count-Sketch has been initialized.
-In this case the authentication server will store the tuple $(u,salt_u, sig_u = \bot, h_u)$.
-Once the Count-Sketch has been trained we can use Algorithm \ref{algo:delay} to update the record the next time the user authenticates successfully.
+In particular, the authentication server will store the tuple $(u,salt_u, sig_u = \bot, h_u)$.
+During the next (successful) login with the password $pw_u$ the server can update $sig_u = \mathsf{getSignal}\left(\mathsf{getStrength}(pw_u) \right)$.